 Other members of BCA faculty may be available to PhD students by arrangement.
-A supervision team may also include faculty from NUI Galway or another university as appropriate.
+A supervision team may also include faculty from University of Galway or another university as appropriate.

 The frequency of supervision meetings with supervisors will normally be as follows:

 Breaks for vacations in the summer will take place by agreement between the student and their supervisor.

 The frequency for Hybrid students will follow from these norms pro-rata.

 Students meet with their supervisors as a group once per semester for mid-year review.
 Meetings for Full-Time students will be in person at Burren College of Art.
 Those for Part-Time students will either be in person or online at Burren College of Art, supported by email communication.